maxzheng/great-life-guide/README.rst

 As a parent now, I am glad that I can help my children grow, but I can also see other people going through the same thing that I had without any guidance, hence this could fill in some of that gap -- if they find it, LOL (hint: please share with your friends/family).

-As a software engineer, I am always thinking about redundancy, and hence this would serve as a backup for my kids in case I am gone.
+As a software engineer, I am always thinking about redundancy, and hence this would serve as a backup for my kids.

 Stages of Life
 ==============